Table of content

 Captcha rates depend on your online identity.
 What is your IP address?
 Are you acting naturally?
 Etc. If you are connecting to a site ten times a second from the same IP, you will get a Captcha or a ban.

-Bot actions are very fast, which is why many bots like Nike Shoe Bot have different copping modes.
+Bot actions are very fast, which is why many bots like Nike Shoe Bot and Better Nike Bot have different copping modes.
 Remember, humans are a lot slower than bots, so it is better to waste a second on your hundred tasks than to run into bot traps during a release.
 A good bot will go slower and will not give itself away.

 IP addresses are a vital part for cooking sneakers.
 That is why you should only use residential proxies.
 They look like natural users and achieve very low Captcha rates.